 Step One: Set Your Objectives

 Decide for yourself what you would like to accomplish by creating a wildlife habitat on your property.
-You may want to limit the habitat to just being bird friendly or butterfly friendly.
-If your interest includes other or all wildlife, you will have to consider the ramifications of encouraging predators and less desirable species close to your home.
+You may want to limit the habitat to just being bird-friendly or pollinator-friendly.
+If your interest includes other or all wildlife, you will have to consider the ramifications of encouraging predators and less-desirable species close to your home.
 It may not be in the best interest of your neighbors as well.